D7460N/D7460N.dev/ADD.md

 These are the questions this project seeks to answer.

-New(ish) browser supported modern HTML and CSS functionality and accompanying design and development techniques allow for literally "doing more with less". [#least-power](Least Power Principle)
+New(ish) browser supported modern HTML and CSS functionality and accompanying design and development techniques allow for literally "doing more with less". ([Least Power Principle](#least-power))

 These are outlined in the ever improving guidelines, how-tos, and notes below.